-4.4.5 INTERFACING PROGRAM AND DATA MEMORY SPACES
+4.5.5 INTERFACING PROGRAM AND DATA MEMORY SPACES

 The dsPIC33CK256MP508 family architecture uses a 24-bit wide Program Space (PS) and a 16-bit wide Data Space (DS).
 The architecture is also a modified Harvard scheme, meaning that data can also be present in the Program Space.
-To use this data successfully, it must be accessed in a way that preserves the alignment of information in both spaces.
+To use these data successfully, they must be accessed in a way that preserves the alignment of information in both spaces.